Baro-Bhuyan: Isa Khan

 Isa Khan was the leader of the Baro Bhuiyans (twelve landlords) and a zamindar of the Bhati region in medieval Bengal.
-Throughout his reign he put resistance against Mughal invasion.
-It was only after his death, when the region went totally under Mughals.
+Throughout his reign he resisted the Mughal invasion.
+It was only after his death, the region went totally under the Mughals.

-The Jesuit mission who sent to Bengal managed to identify that 3 of the chieftains were Hindus, they were Ramchandra Basu of Chandradwip, Bakla (Barisal), Sripur of southeastern Dhaka (another source record the chief was Kedar Rai of Vikrampur), and Pratapaditya of Chandechan, Jessore while the rest were Muslims during Isa Khan's rule.
+The Jesuit mission who was sent to Bengal managed to identify that 3 of the chieftains were Hindus, they were Ramchandra Basu of Chandradwip, Bakla (Barisal), Surendranath Sur of Present Southern West Bengal, and Pratapaditya of Chandechan, Jessore while the rest were Muslims during Isa Khan's rule.
 Nalini Kanta Bhattasali affirms that there were more than twelve Bhuiyans, with the word baro signifying a large number.
-Bhattasali identifies the following as members of the Baro-Bhuiyans of Bengal, based on his findings from Jadunath Sarkar's articles: